PedroRavel/kpiDashboardApi/README.md

 ```
 influxd
 ```
-Open seperate terminal and navigate to kpidashboard-api and enter:
+Open seperate terminal and navigate to kpidashboardapi and enter:
 ```
 node influxServer.js
 ```